 Background

-Horse Sport Ireland (HSI) is delighted to launch the new subsidised Mare Breeding Package Scheme in preparation for the breeding season in 2025.
+Horse Sport Ireland (HSI) is delighted to relaunch the subsidised Mare Breeding Package Scheme in preparation for the breeding season in 2026.
 This scheme is funded by the Department of Agriculture, Food and the Marine under National Breeding Services.
-This scheme is open to all active breeding studbook registered mares carrying their own pregnancy in the sport horse sector (performance, rare and leisure studbook breeds) during the 2025 covering season.
+This scheme is open to all active breeding studbook registered mares carrying their own pregnancy in the sport horse sector (performance, rare and leisure studbook breeds) during the 2026 covering season.
 This scheme is open to all studbook registered mares (horses or ponies) and subsidises the cost of the pre-breeding scanning and health screening along with the post cover scans up to the 28-day scan.
 Breeders can apply for a maximum of 2 mares for one breeding cycle.

-Applicants will be asked for their details, the screening vet, and to upload the relevant veterinary reports and receipts to draw down a maximum of €300 per horse subsidy following a valid and approved online application.
+Applicants will be asked for their details, the screening vet, and to upload the relevant veterinary reports and receipts to draw down a maximum of €200 per horse subsidy following a valid and approved online application.

 This scheme has two objectives: